syseye/syseye.github.io/README.md

 # syseye
-A System Administer that is easy to communicate
+A System Administer that is easy to communicate with